MilchRatchet/Luminary/README.md

 This project is for fun and to learn more about Computer Graphics.
 There is no end goal, I will add whatever I feel like.
 The following is a list of things that I may do in the future.

 - Implement refraction.
-- Implement better Importance Sampling which considers all light sources.
+- Implement better Importance Sampling.
 - Implement denoiser.
 - Implement volumetric lighting.
 - Implement post processing routines (AA, DoF).

 The licence for this code can be found in the `LICENCE` file.

 The `zlib` library is used for the compression part of the `png` routine.
 Details about its authors and its licence can be found in `Luminary/lib/zlib/zlib.h`.

+The `SDL2` library is used for the realtime mode.
+Details about its authors and its licence can be found in `Luminary/lib/SDL/SDL.h`.

 # Usage